Chronotype

+Chronotypes have also been investigated in other species, such as fruit flies and mice.

 History

-Physiology professor Nathaniel Kleitman's 1939 book Sleep and Wakefulness, revised 1963, summarized the existing knowledge of sleep, and it was he who proposed the existence of a basic rest-activity cycle.
+Physiology professor Nathaniel Kleitman's 1939 book Sleep and Wakefulness, revised 1963, summarized the existing knowledge of sleep and proposed the existence of a basic rest-activity cycle.
 Kleitman, with his students including William C. Dement and Eugene Aserinsky, continued his research throughout the 1900s.
 O. Öquist's 1970 thesis at the Department of Psychology, University of Göteborg, Sweden, marks the beginning of modern research into chronotypes, and is entitled Kartläggning av individuella dygnsrytmer, or "Charting Individual Circadian Rhythms".